AlexieVQ/not_in_the_bible/README.md

 e.g., the Bible).

-A Twitter user must mention the bot's account under the tweet they want to analyse.
+A Twitter user must mention the bot's account under the tweet they want to analyze.
 The bot only analyses the same tweet once.

 This bot is multilingual: you can specify a book by language supported by Twitter.
 For now messages are only localized in English and French.